Nathan-States/site/content/series/pcaob/index.markdown

 ---
 title: 'PCAOB Series'
-excerpt: 'All my posts and visualizations about the Board'
+excerpt: 'All my posts and visualizations about the audit regulator.'
 author: 'Nathan States'
 date: '2022-11-16'
 hide_details: true